Image Image

 A DUI lawyer in Jefferson County, IL represents people accused of driving under the influence of alcohol, drugs, or a combination of both.
 If you or your loved one were recently arrested for DUI in Jefferson County, IL, you need to take fast, decisive steps.
 DUI charges in Illinois are serious — the penalties can affect your freedom, your driving privileges, and your future for years to come.

-Combs Waterkotte’s Jefferson County, IL criminal defense lawyers are ready to step in immediately to fight for you.
+Combs Waterkotte’s Jefferson County, IL criminal defense lawyers are prepared to act quickly and start fighting for you right away.
 Contact us at (314) 900-HELP or fill out our online contact form for a free, confidential case review.

 What You’ll Learn on This Page

-- How a DUI lawyer in Jefferson County, IL can help you at every stage — from license suspension to courtroom defense.
+• How a DUI lawyer in Jefferson County, IL can help you through the entire process — from protecting your license to defending you in court.

 Free book